My narrow escape from Bangkok Ping Pong Show Scam

 My mind raced, Would they bar our exit next?
 Could they do anything in front of the other club visitors?

 We huddled and quickly pooled our money together to decide upon a compromise.
-Our 6 foot tall token male, Richard, told the manager we’d pay 200 baht extra as a group; afterall, we’d only been there for 5 minutes.
-Shoving the money into her hands, we all turned for a brisk escape, running down the stairs and out through the shopping stalls.
+Our 6 foot tall token male, Richard, told the manager we’d pay 200 baht extra as a group.
+We’d only been there for five minutes!

-How common are Bangkok ping pong show scams?
+How common are Bangkok Ping Pong Show scams?

 Fortunately, the scams I’ve encountered in past travels haven’t been physically or life threatening.
 Although I’ve come across my share of close calls and scares, I’ve found most con artists want money and don’t want to resort to violence to get it.
 Still, you never know…